Dr Samuel Johnson letters found in Gloucestershire cupboard

 Dr Johnson (1709-1784) is best known for compiling his famous dictionary - the 'Dictionary of the English Language.'

-Also found in the same house was a letter from the famous 18th century actress Sarah Siddons in which she complained about the 'dreadful fatigue of playing every night.'
+Also found in the same house was a letter from the 18th century actress Sarah Siddons.

 A Chorley House Auctions spokesperson said the current owner of the house was "unaware" of the letter's historical importance.